osp/osp.meta.association/to-do.md

 ========

+## We removed to many things

+Maxime says that we need to put back in the various ways of how you can become member, and to be fired.
+How to become administrator how to be fired.

 ## Corrections of the statutes

-- we need to precise in the status what is open source *(Eric can do this)*
 - expand a bit Article 3 to be covered about the commercial non-commercial aspects

 Are there other parts of the statutes that still need updating?